-A sandy mousy brown color added texture in a shoulder-length bob.
+A sandy mousy brown color added texture to a shoulder-length bob.
 It’s even done via balayage to lighten and frame your face.

 A sandy chocolate brown hair color is easy to manage and doesn’t require much of a touch-up.
 Wavy, dark hair will also grow out so effortlessly with this shade.

 The waves in this sandy mahogany brown hair create a movement that appears effortless.
-Choosing a length that’s beyond the shoulders is also clever—not too short, nor too long.
+Choosing a length beyond the shoulders is also clever—not too short or long.

-A dimensional blonde is a craze that’s definitely here to stay, but you can have it with a little bit of a twist.
+A dimensional blonde is a craze here to stay, but you can have it with a bit of a twist.
 Try to wear this shade of sandy espresso brown with bold confidence.
 The cool tone of the blonde hue is striking and frames the face.
-With or without hair extensions, the end result of having long and wavy locks in this color is fulfilling.
+With or without hair extensions, the result of having long and wavy locks in this color is fulfilling.

 The best sandy brunette hair looks and feels warm and is natural-looking on long waves.

-Since the ashy-toned hair is currently trending, it’s time for you to flaunt this sandy ash brown hair color.
-Loose waves on mid-length hair are perfect for highlighting the lighter streaks.
+Since ashy-toned hair is currently trending, it’s time for you to flaunt this sandy ash brown hair color.
+Loose waves on mid-length hair are perfect for highlighting lighter streaks.